CollinErickson/MVP2005/HowIMadeThis.md

     1. Hitting miss rate is backwards.
 You can tell since pitchers are 99/99 on fastball, then 0/0 for curveball and slider.
 I already fixed this in the statmap file, so it should be good for next with no additional work.
+    1. Pitchers are a bit better than hitters (8/29/2025).
+I don't have a good idea of what should be adjusted.

 1. Look through for players that were made incorrectly.
 I don't know why, but three batters on the Yankees were made incorrectly,